google-deepmind/dsprites-dataset/README.md

 ## Disentanglement metric

-This dataset was created to assess the disentanglement properties of unsupervised models.
-In other words, models should recover the ground truth latents presented above.
+This dataset was created as a unit test of disentanglement properties of unsupervised models.
+It can be used to determine how well models recover the ground truth latents presented above.

-You can see an example usage of this dataset, along with our proposed disentanglement metric to assess the disentanglement quality of a model in:
+You find our proposed disentanglement metric assessing the disentanglement quality of a model (along with an example usage of this dataset) in:

 [Higgins, Irina, Loic Matthey, Arka Pal, Christopher Burgess, Xavier Glorot, Matthew Botvinick, Shakir Mohamed, and Alexander Lerchner. "beta-VAE: Learning